Judgment no. 7 of 16.04.2015

-Type of judgment: constitutionality review of laws, regulations and decisions of Parliament
+Type of judgment: constitutional review of laws, regulations and decisions of the Parliament

 1. The case originated in an application lodged with the Constitutional Court on 20 June 2014 under Article 135 para.
 (1) let. a) of the Constitution, Article 25 let. g) of the Law on the Organisation and Operation of the Constitutional Court and Article 38 para.
 (1) let. g) of the Constitutional

 Jurisdiction Code by the Members of Parliament Galina Balmoş, Maria Postoico, Artur Reşetnicov and Igor Vremea on the constitutional review of the phrases "The Constitutional Court" and "The Courts of all levels" provided by the Annex to the Law no. 325 of 23 December 2013 on professional integrity testing.